Canon M100 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the M100 followed on from the Canon M10.
+The K-3 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.